• Skip to primary navigation

 It’s possible the Magnifier app, not your iPhone, is causing the problem.
 Apps can experience a number of malfunctions that may cause them to stop working.
 There’s a good chance the Magnifier app is not properly loaded up when launched.
 In that regard, you should try force quitting out of the Magnifier app and relaunching it.

-If you have an iPhone 8 or earlier, double-press the Home button to open the app switcher.
-Swipe up from the bottom edge to the center of the screen to open the app switcher on an iPhone X and later.
+If you have an iPhone SE (second generation) or newer, double-press the Home button to open the app switcher.
+Swipe up from the bottom edge to the center of the screen to open the app switcher on an iPhone XR and later.

 Swipe Magnifier up and off the top of the screen to close it.
 We recommend closing your other apps too, as one of them may be causing the problem.
 Wait a few seconds before reopening Magnifier to see if it’s working again.